product-makers-hub/open-micro-saas/README.md

 ---

-## Why Next.js SaaS?
+## Why Open Micro SaaS?

+Here are five reasons why Open Micro SaaS stands apart from other SaaS starter kits:

-Next.js SaaS stands apart with its **exceptional code quality**, adherence to the latest industry best practices, and a user-friendly design for effortless updates.
+1. Its **exceptional code quality**, adherence to the latest industry best practices, and a user-friendly design for effortless updates, like:

-- ✅ Static analysis tools like ESLint and Prettier are integrated into the project to ensure consistent code quality a format.
+- ✅ Static analysis tools (ESLint and Prettier) are integrated into the project to ensure consistent code quality a format.
 - ✅ TypeScript, which provides a better type safety and fewer bugs.
 - ✅ Tailwind CSS and DaisyUI, which provides a easier way to customize the UI.
 - ✅ Playwright, which provides a better way to write integration tests.